robmclaughliniv/robmclaughl.in/cursor-memory-bank/activeContext.md

 *   Handle Lambda code validation and database interaction within the Lambda handler.
 *   Use API Gateway as the HTTP frontend for Lambda functions.
 *   **Decouple Terraform resources to avoid plan-time dependency errors, managing dependent resources (like bucket policies needing ARNs) at a higher level in the configuration.**
+*   **Simulate API Gateway event structure (`event.body`) when invoking Lambda directly for local testing.**
 *   (Previous patterns: Next.js SSG, Tailwind, IaC, etc.).

-## Learnings & Insights (Recent - API, CI/CD, Terraform Refactor)
+## Learnings & Insights (Recent - API, CI/CD, Terraform Refactor, LocalStack)

 *   Terraform `count` arguments cannot depend on values unknown until the apply phase.
 Refactoring modules to use explicit boolean inputs for conditional creation and defining dependent resources (like policies) at the root level resolves these issues.
 *   GitHub Actions workflows require credentials *before* Terraform can run, necessitating manual creation of the initial OIDC role Terraform will use.
 *   OIDC provides a secure alternative to storing long-lived AWS keys in GitHub Secrets.
 *   Separating backend deployment into its own workflow improves clarity and separation of concerns.
 *   API Gateway V2 (HTTP API) provides a simpler, cheaper alternative to REST APIs for basic Lambda integrations.
 *   Terraform workspaces are effective for managing state across different deployment environments (dev/staging vs. production).
+*   Windows long path limitations can interfere with `pip install` for packages with deep directory structures; enabling Win32 long path support is the standard fix.
+*   The `awslocal` wrapper can be unstable in some terminal environments (e.g., Git Bash on Windows); using `aws --endpoint-url=...` directly is more reliable.
+*   Direct `aws lambda invoke` passes the payload as the root `event` object.
+If Lambda code expects an API Gateway structure, the payload must be wrapped (e.g., `{"body": "..."}`) to simulate the expected input.